rehierl/node-tree-outliner/3-2-0-design-3.md

 As mentioned above, type-2 sectioning nodes define the next sibling of the sectioning node to be the first node of the declared section.
-As such, there must be a definition of what the semantics of the sectioning node's descendants are with regards to the declared section.
+As such, there must be a definition that clarifies what the semantics of the sectioning node's descendants are with regards to the declared section.

 `<type-2> A </type-2> B C`

 Here, node `B` will be the 1st and `C` the 2nd node of the declared section.
-Because of that, node `A` can be understood to represent data that can be used to initialize the section that is declared by the sectioning node:
+Because of that, node `A` can be understood to represent data that can be used to initialize the declared section:

 ```
 // while exiting "type-2"